Last updated on 02/01/2022

 Redirects in the Middleware

-Subsequent systems such as e.g. B. our visualization platform B.One Gallery, which is then used to supply the data from our middleware.
+Subsequent systems such as e.g. B. our visualization tool B.One Gallery, which is then used to supply the data from our middleware.
 You can find the technical background to the process of such redirects and how they are set up in the blog article “Forwarding options B.One Middlware”.

 B.One Middleware & B.One Gallery